ehuss/rustc-guide/src/miri.md

 fails, its error message is used for reporting a compile-time error.

-Since it does not fail, `Value::ByVal(PrimVal::Bytes(4054))` is stored in the virtual memory was allocated before th evaluation. `_0` always refers to that location directly.
+Since it does not fail, `Value::ByVal(PrimVal::Bytes(4054))` is stored in the virtual memory was allocated before the evaluation. `_0` always refers to that location directly.

 After the evaluation is done, the virtual memory allocation is interned into the